rhargreaves/dog-walking/README.md

 Key differences between this project and a real-life deployment:

 * UAT and PROD should ideally be in different AWS accounts.
+* Resource IDs (such as ARNs and Hosted Zone IDs) are secrets here due to this being a public repo.
+These could be environment variables in a private repo.